 Additionally, there is a very rare but serious muscle condition called rhabdomyolysis that can result from taking statins.
 Rhabdomyolysis refers to the breakdown of muscle fibers, and can results in loose muscle fibers becoming absorbed into the body's circulatory system.
 Certain types of muscle fibers may be toxic to the kidneys and could result in kidney damage.
 Cerivastatin was taken off the market because of a link to cases of rhabdomyolysis.

-Large-scale studies show less than 10 cases of rhabdomyolysis per 100,000 per years of statin use, and only 10% of those cases result in death.
+Large-scale studies show less than 10 cases of rhabdomyolysis per 100,000 years of statin use, and only 10% of those cases result in death.
 The chances of getting rhabdomyolysis are low.
 There was no apparent effect on liver failure rates when patients take statins as directed and are checked by a doctor within a few months after they start the medication.
 Liver transaminase concentrations increase when patients take statins, but that does not necessarily lead to an increased risk of liver disease.

-Related: statins and memory loss
+Related: statins and memory loss.

-While statins are known to cause side effects when taken alone, taking statins along with other certain other drugs has been shown to increase an individual’s risk of side effects.
+While statins are known to cause side effects when taken alone, taking statins along with certain other drugs has been shown to increase an individual’s risk of side effects.
 Anyone who is taking a statin drug along with any other medication should research the likelihood of an increase in their risk for statin-related side effects due to drug interaction.